 It was the smell that held him back.
 As soon as he opened the door, it hit him: Dad’s scent.
 Mom’s scent.
 John had never lived in this particular house—Arch and Gwen had moved in long after John graduated from college—but it still smelled like home.
 The problem was, the people who made it smell like home were gone.

 And another smell had replaced them.

 A gentle hand came to rest on John’s shoulder.
 “You okay?” asked Mary.

 John took a deep breath.
 “Yeah.”
 He stepped inside.

 Mary turned over her shoulder and called softly, “Come on, Alice.”

 The young girl ran up and seized her mother’s hand.
 “If Grandpa’s gone,” she asked, “why are we here?”

 We have to sort through Grandpa’s old stuff,” Mary explained, “and decide what we want to keep.”

 John had come to a pause again.
 He was looking into the kitchen, but refusing to go inside.
-That was where they had found Arch, his neck blown apart by the shotgun at his side.
+That was where they’d found Arch, his neck blown apart by the shotgun at his side.
 From where he stood, John could see the phone on the kitchen wall.
-It was just the cradle; the handset had been ruined by all the blood that had dripped onto it.
+Just the cradle; the handset had been ruined by all the blood that had dripped onto it.